sudhanshu-77/Meloverse/README.md

-# Music-Streaming-Application by using HTML CSS & JavaScript to connect with Spotify Music..
+# Music-Streaming-Application by using HTML CSS & JavaScript to connect with Spotify Music...

 The site is live at [here](https://sudhanshu-77.github.io/Music-Streaming-Application/).